 In a large bowl, whisk together the eggs, granulated sugar, vanilla, and milk.
 Pour over the bread.
 Cover the baking dish with plastic wrap and refrigerate for 6 to 8 hours or overnight.

 Heat oven to 375 F.

 Remove the cover from the baking dish and sprinkle raspberries evenly over the soaked bread.

 Combine the butter, flour, and brown sugar; blend with a fork until well combined.
 Sprinkle evenly over the berry layer.

-Make the French toast casserole with blueberries or sliced fresh strawberries.
+- Make the French toast with blueberries or sliced fresh strawberries instead.